what do we talk about when we talk about luxury? | read | i-D

 These designers and others have made some exceptionally important fashion at luxury houses.
 Their work has led many to assume that fashion equals luxury.
 Nope.
 These designers have used the opportunities and resources given by luxury brands to create fashion.

 In many other cases, the attempt to create fashion at luxury houses falls very short.
 It is usually due to the compromises and miscommunication that happens in most large corporations.
-Even if the designer gets to send valid fashion ideas down the catwalk, what's produced for stores may well be watered down, or bearing no resemblance to the original idea.
-And the very use of the word "luxury" immediately defines the intended customer.
-They are wealthy, or they aspire to be seen as wealthy.
+Even if the designer gets to send valid fashion ideas down the catwalk, what's produced for stores may well be watered down or bear no resemblance to the original idea.
+And the very use of the word "luxury" immediately defines the intended customer — they are wealthy or they aspire to be seen as wealthy.
 For the fashion customer, it's not always the case.

 Let's look at some pure fashion designers: Rei Kawakubo of Comme des Garçons is fashion, not luxury.
 Dries Van Noten is concerned with the beauty of everyday; Rick Owens with the fashion of other worlds.
 London has long fostered fashion designers: the slow-burn tensions of Martine Rose.
 The homemade creations of Matty Bovan.
 The gleeful subversions of Rottingdean Bazaar.
 They are all creating fashion.
 Same for Craig Green, whose fantastical ideas leap from the starting point of the humble workwear jacket.
 He is a fashion designer, with no interest in luxury.

-Some of the greatest fashion of the past few years has been created by those who have focused on sweatshirts and track pants.
+Some of the greatest fashion of the past few years has been created by those who have focused on sweatshirts and trackpants.
 Gosha Rubchinskiy.
 Cottweiler.
 Nasir Mazhar.
-Each has made important, individual fashion, yet most of the time they are labelled with that queasy word "streetwear".
+Each has made important, individual fashion, yet most of the time they are labeled with that queasy word "streetwear."
 Why?
 Because fashion has become too closely linked to luxury in the minds of most.

 Of course, tracksuits and sweatshirts say more about the real fashion of our times than much of the stuff created by luxury houses.
 Yet it is seen as "streetwear" first and not fashion, because it has absolutely no interest in being luxury.
-It means that valid work goes undervalued, under appreciated.
+It means that valid work goes undervalued and underappreciated.
 It means that the fashion of our time is not fully understood.

 How does it affect creativity if fashion and luxury are seen as the same?
 Imagine you are a young fashion designer with no backing.
 You had major acclaim for your first few collections, your clothes are in some great international stockists, but you're wracked by debt.
 These stores mix you among the work of luxury labels.
 They consider your fashion sales on their luxury terms.
 Everyone liked how you started off, but what are you going to do now?
 Sell a percentage of your brand to a luxury conglomerate?
 Try and get a creative director post at a luxury brand?
 What if you just want to keep making fashion?